The data science questions are evaluated automatically. The solution code in the interface is run in two phases:

-The data science questions are automatically evaluated by using accuracy measures.
+These questions are evaluated by using accuracy measures.
 The commonly used measures are as follows:

 - Root-mean-square error